mattwirn/Bear-ly-Breaking-Even/README.md

   - Heroicons v1
   - Cypress

-## Paths:
+## Paths
  ### Frontend:
  - "Bear-ly-Breaking-Even\front-end\bear-ly-breaking-even"
  - run the command ```npm run dev```

  ### Backend:
- - "Bear-ly-Breaking-Even\back-end
+ - "Bear-ly-Breaking-Even\back-end"
  - run the command ```go run .```

-# Backend API Documentation:
+# Backend API Documentation

 ## Signup Handler
 Signup is a POST function used to create a user.
 It takes in username and password strings in json, hashes the password, and stores the user data in a database.
 A cookie is also made for automatic login, and the newly created user is sent back to the front end.